lolcommits/lolcommits-sample_plugin/README.md

 * `runner.main_image` - the processed image file, resized, with text overlay applied (or any other effects from other plugins).

+During plugin configuration, your plugin class will be initialized with the optional `config` argument (and no runner).
+This allows you to read the existing saved options during configuration.
+E.g. to show the existing options back to the user.

 Take a look at the [Lolcommits::Runner](https://github.com/mroth/lolcommits/blob/master/lib/lolcommits/runner.rb) for more details.